Improving Requirements Completeness: Automated Assistance through Large Language Models: Evaluation

-\begin{samepage} \begin{mdframed}[style=MyFrame] \emph{The answer to {\bf RQ2} is: Given their substantial Coverage deficit compared to BERT, none of the three simpler baselines discussed in Section~\ref{subsec:proc} offer a viable alternative to BERT.} \end{mdframed} \end{samepage} \sectopic{RQ3.} Table~\ref{fig:RQ3_Algorithms_Table} shows the results for ML-algorithm selection using the full ($P_1$) training set (61,996 datapoints), the under-sampled training set (36,842 datapoints), and the under-sampled training set alongside CSL.
+None of the three baselines discussed in Section~\ref{subsec:proc} present a better alternative to BERT due to a significant Coverage deficit coupled with lower Accuracy.} \end{mdframed} \end{samepage} \sectopic{RQ3.} Table~\ref{fig:RQ3_Algorithms_Table} shows the results for ML-algorithm selection using the full ($P_1$) training set (61,996 datapoints), the under-sampled training set (36,842 datapoints), and the under-sampled training set alongside CSL.
 Classification Accuracy, Precision and Recall are calculated using ten-fold cross validation.
 In the table, we highlight the best result for each metric in \textbf{bold}.
 When one uses the full training set (\emph{option~1}) or the under-sampled training set without CSL (\emph{option~2}), Random Forest (RF) turns out to be the best alternative.
 When the under-sampled training set is combined with CSL (\emph{option~3}), RF still has the best Accuracy and Precision.
 However, Support Vector Machine (SVM) presents a moderate advantage in terms of Recall.
 Since option~3 is meant at further improving the filter's Recall, we pick SVM as the best alternative for this particular option.
 Figure~\ref{fig:Information Gain} lists the features of Table~\ref{tbl:featurestable} in descending order of information gain (IG), averaged across options~1, 2 and 3.
 We observe that our corpus-based features (F11--F13) are among the most influential features, thus justifying the use of a domain-specific corpus extractor in our approach.

 Compared to option~1, options~2~and~3 get progressively more lax by filtering \emph{less}.
 We answer RQ4 using RF for options 1 and 2 and SVM for option 3.
 For better intuition, we refer to option~1 as \emph{strict}, option~2 as \emph{moderate} and option~3 as \emph{lenient}.